-The project is located at the North End of Bolinas Lagoon (Figure 1).
+The project is located at the north end of Bolinas Lagoon (Figure 1).
 Bolinas Lagoon is located along the California coast, 15 miles northwest of San Francisco.
-The project study area is the extent of the area studied under Phase I and detailed in the Site Conditions Report (AECOM 2016).
 The project area was expanded in Phase II to include further stretches of California State Route (SR) 1 and Olema Bolinas Road.
 The project area includes the following roadways: Olema Bolinas Road, Bolinas-Fairfax Road, the connector road, and SR 1.
-The connector road, Olema Bolinas Road, and SR 1 form a triangle, referred to as the "Y." The northern end of the lagoon and its fringing marshes border these roadways.
-Lewis Gulch Creek, Wilkins Gulch Creek, Salt Creek, and an unnamed creek that is referred to as Wharf Creek flow through the project area and into the lagoon.
+The connector road, Olema Bolinas Road, and SR 1 form a triangle, referred to as the "Wye."
+The northern end of the Lagoon and its fringing marshes border these roadways.
+Lewis Gulch Creek, Wilkins Gulch Creek, Salt Creek, and an unnamed creek that is referred to as Wharf Creek flow through the project area and into the Lagoon.